Ugandans take Chinese firm to court in latest HIV workplace battle

 Eight other employees said, in affidavits supporting Kato and Alen, that their managers also forced them to take HIV tests, which proved negative.

-Some 1.5 million of Uganda's 40 million people are HIV positive and stigma is rife, with parliament in 2014 criminalising the intentional transmission of the disease.
+Some 1.5 million of Uganda's 40 million people are HIV positive and stigma is rife, with parliament in 2014 criminalizing the intentional transmission of the disease.

 Kato's lawyer, Stephen Tumwesigye, said in emailed comments that the case highlights "glaring human rights violations that are perpetrated unabated" by Ugandan government contractors.